- Copywriting Services

 Sounds like you need a freelance copywriter.
 You can hire that individual for specific projects.
 She doesn’t go on your payroll and she doesn’t work at your location.
 She’s a vendor who likely does copywriting for many different clients.

 It’s worth mentioning too, that you don’t need to hire someone local.
-Most freelance copywriters conduct their interactions with clients via phone, email and Skype (or similar video software).
+Most freelance copywriters conduct their interactions with clients via phone, email and Zoom (or similar video software).
 They therefore are able to work with clients pretty much anywhere.

 As a freelance B2B copywriter myself, I can tell you that although I’m based in Orlando, Florida, I work with clients in all types of industries all over the world.